What are your entrance requirements? At what age can you enroll at OWU?

 The Admission Committee has determined that a college preparatory course of study in high school will best prepare students for academic success at OWU.
 Minimum requirements include 4 years of English, 3 years of social science, 3 years of math and science, and 2 years of foreign language study (3 years recommended).

 Admission to the University is offered on a selective basis.
-To be considered for admission, candidates must submit an application, official high school or GED transcripts, results of the ACT or SAT examination, a teacher’s recommendation, a personal essay and a summary of school and community activities.
+To be considered for admission, candidates must submit an application, official high school or GED transcripts, a personal essay, and a summary of school and community activities.
 OWU requires that applicants have earned either a diploma from an accredited high school or the GED Certificate prior to enrolling at the University.
-Students who have been home schooled should consult with the Office of Admission.
+Students who have been homeschooled should consult with the Office of Admission.

-Successful candidates for admission typically rank in the top quarter of their high school classes, have earned a minimum B average in their academic course work and have demonstrated involvement and leadership in school or community organizations.
-Standardized test scores generally reflect commensurate achievement and ability; however test scores are optional in the admission process, if the student has a 3.0 GPA or above.
+Successful candidates for admission typically rank in the top quarter of their high school classes, have earned a minimum B average in their academic course work, and have demonstrated involvement and leadership in school or community organizations.